marceand/memoapp/README.md

-# Memoization app
+# mVocabulary app

-An app for saving, editing, deleting and sharing vocabulary vocabulary.
+An app for saving, editing, deleting and sharing vocabulary.

 # Dependency
 1. Room - used to store vocabulary vocabulary